nirajp82/Load1TBDataToSQLServer/README.md

 * Create a Partition Function with Ranges
 * Create a Partition Schema with File Groups

-## **Steps to create Table Partitioning in SQL Server**
-1. Create a File Group
-1. Add Files to File Group
-1. Create a Partition Function with Ranges
-1. Create a Partition Schema with File Groups

 ## **Steps to Undo Table Partitioning in SQL Server**
 *  **When database table has has partitioned clustered index**
 > * CREATE New NDEX using the DROP_EXISTING option and specifying a different filegroup (PRIMARY).